British constitution

 Other elements of the British Constitution

 Finally, there are other elements that serve to define the rights and obligations of the British people.
 Britain has signed up to numerous international conventions and treaties, which can determine the legality or otherwise of actions or processes, such as marine pollution or human rights.
-European law also applies in the UK, and according to the principle of Primacy included in the charter of the European Union, EU law takes precedence over UK law in any event of incompatibility.
+Until Britain left the European Union, European law also applied in the UK, and according to the principle of Primacy included in the charter of the European Union, EU law took precedence over UK law in any event of incompatibility.
+Today British law does not have to follow European law, but in most cases it does not differ.
+The UK is also a signatory of the European Convention on Human Ruights, though there are some on the right of the Conservative party who want to take the UK out of the ECHR.

 Church and state